 The OCCAMTRACK algorithm assumes ideal binary sensing.
 In practice, sensing is imperfect and noisy: a sensor could detect an object outside its nominal range, or it may fail to detect an object inside its range.
-We illustrate our approach to such non-idealities using a sensing model in which the target is always detected within an inner disk of radius $R_i$ , called the detection region, and is detected with some nonzero probability in an annulus between the inner disk and an outer disk of radius $R_o$ , called uncertain region.
+We illustrate our approach to such non-idealities using a sensing model in which the target is always detected within an inner disk of radius R_i , called the detection region, and is detected with some nonzero probability in an annulus between the inner disk and an outer disk of radius R_o , called uncertain region.
 Targets outside the outer disk are never detected.
-Figure 7 gives an illustration of this model.
+This is similar to the "quasi unit disk graph" model proposed in Kuhn and Zollinger [2003] for ad-hoc networks, and is illustrated in Figure 9.
 Despite its simplicity, such a model is of fairly broad applicability, since it arises naturally if sensors integrate noisy samples over a reasonable time scale to make binary decisions regarding target presence or absence.